AlgoMaster Logo

 Each foreach calls GetEnumerator on the IEnumerable<int>, which produces a fresh state machine starting at state 0.
 The body runs end to end both times.
 If the body did expensive work (calling a database, reading a file, hitting a remote API), that cost doubles.

-The fix when you want to walk a sequence twice is to materialize it once:
+To walk a sequence twice, materialize it once:

 ToList() enumerated the iterator once, eagerly, and stored the results in a list.
 Both subsequent loops walk the list, which is cheap and does not re-run the iterator body.
 The body's "starting" message prints exactly once.